Upcoming Global Journeys

 During your four years, you'll engage in global learning through courses, co-curricular activities and study abroad experiences.
 But it doesn't stop there.
 Scotties have a long tradition of continuing their global engagement through studying, working and living abroad.
 And it all begins with your first-year Global Journeys.

-• Cultural Identity Before & After Colonization (planned destination: Belize) - Dr. James Stamant
+• Cultural Identity Before & After Colonization (Planned destination: Belize) with Dr. James Stamant

-• Germany in a Globalized World (planned destination: Germany) - Dr. Barbara Drescher
+• Germany in a Globalized World (Planned destination: Germany) with Dr. Barbara Drescher

-• Islamic Art and Architecture (planned destination: Morocco) - Dr. Roshan Iqbal
+• Islamic Art and Architecture (Planned destination: Morocco) with Dr. Roshan Iqbal

-• Pura Vida - Enjoyment of Life (planned destination: Costa Rica) - Dr. Atieno Mboya Samandari
+• Pura Vida Under Globalization (Planned destination: Costa Rica) with Dr. Atieno Mboya Samandari

 “I learned so many amazing things from my Journeys week.
 This experience has opened my eyes to so many interesting ideas and made me realize how truly beautiful and unique people can be.”